2 Crucial Tips to Refurbish Vintage Metal Chairs

 We thought since we had removed virtually all of the rust and bought a spray paint/primer combination that we didn’t need to use a primer.

 However, lead paint (especially red) is HARD to cover.
-No matter how many layers of paint we put on these chairs, an orange-y, pink stain bled through.
+No matter how many coats of paint we put on these chairs, an orange-y, pink stain bled through.

-After about 4 layers, we did a light scuff sanding and added a layer of primer.
-And FINALLY, we were able to cover those stains.
+After about 4 coats, we did a light scuff sanding and added a coat of primer.
+FINALLY, we were able to cover those stains.

 It would have saved us SO much time (and paint!) if we had started with primer at the beginning!